bjornbytes/lovr-webvr-server/README.md

 node . path/to/project
 ```

-A browser will be opened with the project, and will automatically reload whenver a Lua file is
+A browser will be opened with the project, and will automatically reload whenever a Lua file is
 changed.

 Options